jpgough/jpgough.github.io/index.md

 ## Welcome

-I am a Java developer, architect and author.
+James (Jim) Gough is an executive director and developer at Morgan Stanley, where he’s focused on building customer-facing technology.
-I first became interested in Java during my degree in Computer Science at the University of Warwick, and after graduating I became a member of the London Java Community.
+A Java developer and author, Jim first became interested in Java during his degree program at the University of Warwick; after graduating, he became a member of the London Java Community.
-Community has remained central to my contributions, which include working on the design and testing of [JSR-310](https://jcp.org/en/jsr/detail?id=310)
-Java 8s date time API and   serving on the Java Community Process Executive Committee for several years.
+Community has remained central to Jim’s contributions, which include working on the design and testing of [JSR-310](https://jcp.org/en/jsr/detail?id=310) and serving on the Java Community Process Executive Committee for several years.
-I am a regular conference speaker and currently focus on building customer facing technology at Morgan Stanley.
-I spent four years teaching Java and C++ in various countries around the world.
+Jim’s a regular conference speaker and spent four years teaching Java and C++ around the world.

 Working with [Ben Evans](https://twitter.com/kittylyst) and [Chris Newland](https://www.chrisnewland.com) I co-authored a book titled Optimizing Java.
 The book is available to purchase on [O'Reilly](http://shop.oreilly.com/product/0636920042983.do),